pymeasure/leco-protocol/control_protocol.md

 Every message received counts as a heartbeat.

 A Component should and a Coordinator shall send a PING and wait some time before considering a connection dead.
-A Coordinator shall follow the {ref}`sign out routine<signing-out>` for a signed in Component considered dead.
+A Coordinator shall follow the {ref}`control_protocol.md#signing-out` for a signed in Component considered dead.

 :::{note}
 TBD: Heartbeat details are still to be determined.
 :::

-(signing-out)=
 ##### Signing out

 A Component should send a SIGNOUT message to its Coordinator when it stops participating in the Network.
-The Coordinator shall ACKNOWLEDGE the sign-out and remove the Component name from its local {ref}`directory`.
+The Coordinator shall ACKNOWLEDGE the sign-out and remove the Component name from its local {ref}`control_protocol.md#directory`.
-It shall also notify the other Coordinators in the network that this Component signed out, see {ref}`coordinator-coordination`.
+It shall also notify the other Coordinators in the network that this Component signed out, see {ref}`control_protocol.md#coordinator-coordination`.

 :::{mermaid}
 sequenceDiagram